 All personally identifiable information that our research team collects from you (such as your name and address) will be stored securely and kept confidential within the Max Planck Institute for Psycholinguistics.
 Only authorised persons who are directly involved in this study will be able to access this information, and it will not be disclosed to anyone outside the research group without your permission.
-As noted above, the synaesthesia assessment web site www.synesthete.org is hosted at Baylor College of Medicine.
-The data that you provide on www.synesthete.org will be securely stored there and accessible to our team if you have made them available to us.
 The experimental data we collect from you (including genetic information) will be identified only by a code number, and will not be linked to your personal details.
 This anonymised data will be available to the research team and regulatory authorities, and may also be made available for use in other ethically approved studies by the Max Planck Institute for Psycholinguistics and scientific partners in the future.
 Any data that you have previously provided to researchers in the Max Planck Institute for Psycholinguistics or collaborators may be used in this study.
 All data will be stored securely and will only be used for the purposes of scientific research.